mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 [Watch the video](https://youtu.be/K2WdxyyRPac)
 # Introduction
 This projects retrieves publically available data from [Transport For London](https://api-portal.tfl.gov.uk/apis), parses the relevant data and displays it on a 2004 LCD screen.
 While my initial attempt was achieved quickly I soon realised that the correct approach would be to develop a generic application controlled by a configuration file.
-And this, I hope, is whats I have achieved.
+And this, I hope, is what I have achieved.
 No data is hard wired into the code, no wifi credentials, station ID's, screen sizes etc. All is contained in a JSON file stored externally to the code.
 My solution was developed on an ESP32 development board.
 These are widely available, provide WiFi connectivity, ample RAM and flash memory and cheap.
 It should be feasible to repeat this project on a similar board like Raspberry Pi Zero W or Pico W.
 My screen is an 2004 LCD via an I2C interface.
 Porting to another screen should be easy as my code is compartmentalized.
 All screen activity is contained within a single source file